-From the end of March 2020 through to June 2020, COVID-19 had a significant impact on the number and the value of bonds held, as can be seen in Figure 1 above.
-However, all operations and service level objectives continued to be met.
+COVID-19 continued to have a significant impact on the number and the value of bonds held, as can be seen in Figure 1 above.
+All operations and service level objectives continued to be met except for the number of calls answered (Refer to 3.4 below).